arrowhead-f/x509-profile/proposal.md

 #### 2.1.9.6 Information Extensions

 The information extensions allows for various types of data sources or services to be associated with the certificate holder.
-These extensions _should not_ be used.
+These extensions _should not_ be used, unless required by a protocol relevant for the revocation of Master, Organization, Gate and Local Cloud certificates.

 Eclipse Arrowhead has its own provisions for metadata distribution and service management, via the _Service Registry_ system, _Gatekeeper_ system, and other.
 Those provisions _should_ be used.